Prediction of the bubble wall velocity for a large jump in degrees of freedom: Hydrodynamics with a large enthalpy jump

 We expect the matching relations of eq.~\eqref{eq:Large-N-aprox} to hold in any theory with a large enthalpy jump, but in order to use them to find the relation between $\xi_w$ and $T_n$ requires a solution of the hydrodynamic equations in the shock wave.
 This requires an EoS, and the relation between $\xi_w$ and $T_n$ will be numerical.

 In this section, we solve the hydrodynamics for the dark SU(N) and the template model (with $c_s^2 = 1/3$ and $c_s^2 = 0.103$ -- the same value as in the dark SU(N)), for increasing $N$.

 Let us focus first on deflagrations and hybrids.
-We demonstrate in the top panel of fig.~\ref{fig:large-N-speed} that $T_+$ indeed approaches $T_c$, independent of the choice of $T_-$.
+We demonstrate in the left panel of fig.~\ref{fig:large-N-condition-check} that $T_+$ indeed approaches $T_c$, independent of the choice of $T_-$.
 The slower converge for larger $T_-$ is to be expected as we require larger $N$ to suppress the enthalpy at higher temperatures.
+Similarly, $v_+$ approaches 0 as $N$ increases, independently of the value of $T_-$, as shown in the right panel of fig.~\ref{fig:large-N-condition-check}.
 We used the template model with $\mu,\nu = 4$, but have confirmed explicitly that the convergence also occurs for other sound speeds and the dark SU(N) model.
-We have furthermore verified explicitly that $v_+$ approaches zero.

-The lines in the bottom panel of fig.~\ref{fig:large-N-speed} demonstrate the relation $\xi_w(T_n)$ obtained from solving the hydrodynamic equations with the matching conditions of eq.~\eqref{eq:Large-N-aprox}.
+The lines of fig.~\ref{fig:large-N-speed} demonstrate the relation $\xi_w(T_n)$ obtained from solving the hydrodynamic equations with the matching conditions of eq.~\eqref{eq:Large-N-aprox}.
 In this limit, the solution is obtained without any reference to the fluid behind the wall.
-The dots demonstrate the result for $N=30$ (with $\nu=4$ and $T_-/T_c=1.2$) and we see that they agree extremely well.
+The dots demonstrate the result for $N=30$ (with $\nu=4$ and $T_-/T_c=0.5$) and we see that they agree extremely well.
 We observe that for the holographic model, only solutions with $\xi_w \lesssim 0.25$ exist.
 The reason becomes immediately clear -- the minimum temperature of the high-enthalpy phase prevents further supercooling.
 From the results of the template model, we see that when such a minimum temperature does not exist, there is -- in principle -- no limit on the amount of supercooling and the wall velocity can grow arbitrarily large.
 This is a very important observation, as it suggests that the low wall velocities found in real-time holographic simulations \cite{Janik:2022wsx,Bea:2021,Bea:2022} are not a result of the strongly coupled nature of these theories, but rather of the impossibility of strong supercooling.

 Another interesting observation is that the sound speed strongly affects the relation between $T_n$ and $\xi_w$.
 For models with $c_s^2 < 1/3$, the typical velocity is larger than for $c_s^2 = 1/3$, and a smaller amount of supercooling is required for a fast wall, in agreement with~\cite{Janik:2022wsx}.